giovannipbonin/ieee-program/README.md

 - I decided to create this class to teach while I am the president of the IEEE at my University to supplement the school's curriculum and also open doors for students to engage in discussions and interactions on the subject, as well as create a foundational framework for our organization on campus for future semesters.

+- If someone else decides to run something similar to this on their campus, I am also running guest speakers (in addition to each of these sessions), and that's a really good way to engage professional experience in your organization, as well as have experienced engineers potentially help you with the program.

 #### Acknowledgements:
 - There are many other sources I have used to create this guide and I am very thankful for all the people that have put them together.
 I have heavily used resources and structure from @jwasham's Google Interview University guide.